-Besides capturing the requests in the stakeholders' own words, we must include a measure of acceptance.
+In addition to capturing the requests in the stakeholders’ own words, we must include a measure of acceptance.
 This is a description of what it may look or feel like to the end user.
 We then trace these desires or needs to the measurable stakeholder requirements.

 The creation of this document before the actual requirements work starts will help our stakeholders see how their original concepts are translated into a more formal stakeholder requirement.

 #2) Unspecified Utilization of Related Requirements